Theresa Knorr: Marriages

-On September 29, 1962, 16-year-old Theresa married Clifford Clyde Sanders, a man five years her senior whom she had met a few months prior.
-She immediately dropped out of high school and became pregnant, and on July 16, 1963, gave birth to her first child, Howard Clyde Sanders.

-The marriage was rocky as Theresa was possessive and repeatedly accused Sanders of infidelity.
-The couple argued frequently and on June 22, 1964, Theresa claimed Sanders had punched her in the face during one such argument.
-She reported the incident to police but refused to press charges against Sanders.
-The assault charges were subsequently dropped.
+On September 29, 1962, a 16-year-old Theresa married 21-year-old Clifford Clyde Sanders, whom she had met a few months earlier.
+She immediately dropped out of high school and became pregnant, and on July 16, 1963, she gave birth to her first child, Howard Clyde Sanders.
+The marriage was rocky; Theresa was possessive and repeatedly accused Sanders of infidelity.
+The couple argued frequently and on June 22, 1964, she claimed that he had punched her in the face during one such argument.
+She reported the incident to police but refused to press charges against Sanders; the assault charges were subsequently dropped.
 On July 6, 1964, the day after Sanders' birthday, the couple were arguing because he had spent his birthday out with friends instead of at home.
-During the argument, Sanders informed Theresa that he was leaving her.
-Theresa became enraged and shot Sanders in the back with a rifle as he was walking out the door.
+During the argument, Sanders allegedly informed Theresa that he was leaving her.
+Theresa became enraged and shot Sanders in the back with a rifle as he was walking out the door; killing him.

-Theresa was arrested and charged with Sanders' murder, to which she pleaded not guilty claiming she was acting in self-defense.
+Theresa was arrested and charged with Sanders' murder, to which she pled not guilty claiming that she was acting in self-defense.
 During her trial, Theresa, who was pregnant with her second child, claimed that she had shot Sanders because he was a violent alcoholic who had physically abused her.
 Several of Sanders' relatives testified that he was neither violent nor abusive, while the prosecution claimed that Theresa killed Sanders "maliciously" and "without provocation."

-Theresa's older sister testified against her, stating that Theresa was possessive and jealous and "would kill [Sanders] before any other woman could have him."
+Sanders' sister, Lydia Hansen, testified that Theresa was possessive and jealous and "would kill [Sanders] before any other woman could have him."
 Theresa was acquitted of Sanders' murder on September 22, 1964.

 She gave birth to her second child, Sheila Gay Sanders, on March 16, 1965.
 After Sheila's birth, Theresa began drinking heavily.
-She regularly drank at the local American Legion hall where she met Estell L. Thornsberry, a disabled United States Army veteran.
+She regularly drank at the local American Legion hall where she met Estell Thornsberry, a disabled United States Army veteran.
 The two began a relationship and eventually moved in together.
-During the relationship, Theresa would routinely leave her children with Thornsberry while she went out drinking.
-Thornsberry began to question Theresa when she stayed out for days at a time and ended the relationship a few months later after he discovered that she was having an affair with his best friend.
+During the relationship, Theresa routinely left her children with Thornsberry while she went out drinking.
+Thornsberry began to question Theresa when she stayed out for days at a time and ended the relationship a few months later, after discovering that she was having an affair with his best friend.
 Shortly after the relationship with Thornsberry ended, she met and began a relationship with a United States Marine Corps private named Robert Knorr.
 She soon became pregnant and the couple married on July 9, 1966.